-What Makes a Grey Chicken?
+What Makes a Chicken Grey?

-Most often if you see a grey chicken breeds it will technically be blue or lavender, but some are blue laced, blue mottled, or splash.
+Most often if you see a grey chicken breed it will technically be blue or lavender, but some are blue laced, blue mottled, or splash.

 Birchen is sometimes called grey in Japan, which can further complicate things for you, and some breeds have grey in the name or variety name.

 One of the most common types of grey chicken breeds is called blue.
 Blue chickens are defined by their fairly uniform grey coloration and are not supposed to have other colors “leaking” through.

 Blue is controlled by an incomplete dominant gene acting on a black chicken.
-One copy gives you a solid grey appearance while two gives you a white or pale grey bird with black or blue splashes of color.
+One copy gives you a solid grey appearance while two give you a white or pale grey bird with black or blue splashes of color.

-Lavender, also called self blue, is another way to make grey and it also requires a black based bird.
+Lavender, also called self blue, is another way to make grey and it also requires a black-based bird.
 It is a recessive gene, so the chicken needs two copies to appear grey.

-Grey Colored Breeds
+Grey Colored Chicken Breeds

-Breeders sometimes work careful to introduce new colors into a breed through selective breeding, so this list will grow over time.
+Breeders sometimes work carefully to introduce new colors into a breed through selective breeding, so this list will grow over time.